GhentCORR/ghentcorr.github.io/_pages/mission.md

 ---
 layout: page
 permalink: /mission/
-title: Ghent CORR
+title: Our mission
-description: Learn about the mission of the Ghent University Community for Open and Reproducible Research
+description: Learn more about the Ghent University Community for Open and Reproducible Research
 nav: false
 nav_order: 6
 ---